ghcjs/jsaddle/README.md

 at the point the exception is thrown.

 When using GHC the Haskell executions will probably continue for a while before the exception is received at all by the Haskell code
 (because the lazy execution of the JS code).
-The exception will be thrown when the the next synchronous command is executed.
+The exception will be thrown when the next synchronous command is executed.
 When it reaches the synchronous command a haskell type JSException will be thrown (this may not be the thread that initiated the command that caused the exception).
 You can use `syncPoint` and `syncAfter` to force the exception to be thrown.
 There are `JSM` versions of `catch` and `bracket` that also include a `syncPoint` call.